Wall Street says Starbucks has too many stores, prices too high

-Feb 2 (Reuters) - Starbucks Corp has too many stores and its prices are too high, Wall Street analysts are starting to agree, as they seek to explain the company’s slowing U.S. growth.
+(Reuters) - Starbucks Corp (SBUX.O) has too many stores and its prices are too high, Wall Street analysts are starting to agree, as they seek to explain the company’s cooling U.S. growth.

-The world’s biggest coffee chain now has more U.S. locations than McDonald’s Corp but it has been struggling for more than a year to lure the traffic needed to deliver the growth that investors have come to expect.
+The Seattle-based chain now has more U.S. locations than McDonald’s Corp (MCD.N) but it has been struggling for more than a year to lure the traffic needed to deliver the robust growth investors expect.

-Executives last week warned that Starbucks’ 2018 same-store sales growth would be at the low end of its forecast.
-The chain reported a 2 percent U.S. quarterly same-store sales gain that fell short of expectations on flat holiday traffic.
+Executives last week warned that 2018 same-store sales growth would be at the low end of its forecast.
+Starbucks reported a 2 percent U.S. quarterly same-store sales gain that fell short of expectations on flat holiday traffic.
 Two years ago, those sales jumped 9 percent.

 Executives concede that Starbucks’ U.S. afternoon business has dragged down results in its most important market.